§ 01 Critical Consensus Engine / v1.0 MIT · four surfaces

 git clone https://github.com/SaharBarak/forge.git

-cd forge && bun install && bun link
+cd forge && npm install && npm run cli:build && npm link